salalaslam/learn-react/GUIDEBOOK.md

 - Use environment variables for configuration and secrets, and never hardcode them in the codebase.
 - Implement rate limiting and throttling to prevent abuse of APIs.
 - Ensure proper error handling to avoid exposing stack traces or sensitive information.
+- **Advanced Security Concerns:**
+  - Use Subresource Integrity (SRI) to ensure that external resources have not been tampered with.
+  - Implement Content Security Policy (CSP) headers to restrict sources of content.
+  - Use HTTP security headers like `Strict-Transport-Security`, `X-Content-Type-Options`, `X-Frame-Options`, and `X-XSS-Protection`.
+  - Regularly audit and review third-party dependencies for security vulnerabilities.
+  - Use secure coding practices to prevent common vulnerabilities such as SQL injection, XSS, and CSRF.
+  - Ensure secure session management by using HttpOnly and Secure cookies.
+  - Monitor and log security events to detect and respond to potential security incidents.
+  - Conduct regular security training and awareness programs for developers.
+  - Perform regular security assessments and penetration testing to identify and mitigate vulnerabilities.
+  - Use multi-factor authentication (MFA) for accessing sensitive parts of the application.

 ## Error Messages